-Located within the original confines of the old Bush Stadium, Stadium Lofts is truly a one-of-a-kind living opportunity.
-In the 16 Tech technology park residents at Stadium Lofts will enjoy access to pedestrian paths and trails with convenient access to Downtown shopping and restaurants, along with the IUPUI Campus.
-By saving the original structure of the stadium, Core has managed to find a new life for this Indianapolis landmark.
+Core has managed to find a new life for the old Bush Stadium, downtown Indianapolis lofts.
+By saving the original structure of the stadium, Stadium Lofts offers a one-of-a-kind experience for its residents.
+Located in the 16 Tech technology park, residents enjoy access to pedestrian paths and trails with convenient access to Downtown shopping and restaurants, along with the IUPUI Campus.

 The stadium was completed in 1931 by Osborn engineering which also constructed Fenway Park and other ballparks of the early 20th century.
 The stadium is of architectural interest due to its art deco façade.
 The Perry family operated the Indianapolis Power and Light Company (IPL), which was adjacent to the stadium that predated Bush, Washington Park.
 IPL supplied the light towers at Washington Park, and they were moved to Bush Stadium in 1932.
 Jim Perry, Norman’s brother, owned the Indianapolis Indians, but suffered a fatal accident in 1929.
 Norman took over as the team owner, constructed the new ballpark, and named it “Perry Stadium” in honor of his brother.
 The “PS” in the bas-relief carvings symbolizes the stadium’s original name.

 It served as a significant venue for both segregated and integrated baseball.
 Through the 1930s, different Negro League teams played at Perry Stadium, including the ABCs (1932, 1938, 1939), American Giants (1933), Athletics (1937), and Crawfords (1940).
 The Indianapolis Clowns played there from 1944 to 1962.
 The Indianapolis Indians integrated in 1952.